-How did you get your job at Guy Carpenter?
+How did you get your job as a Reinsurance Actuarial Analyst at Guy Carpenter?

 I was contacted by a recruitment consultant in the summer following graduation, who suggested the actuarial profession would suit someone of my background.
 I interviewed for several actuarial positions in the following month and – following many challenging, and many more unsuccessful interviews – received several offers.
 I started working at Guy Carpenter in September.

 What is a typical day like for you?

 The reinsurance workplace tends to be closer to consulting than traditional insurance.
 I frequently work with many clients simultaneously, which can get very intense.
 The tasks I perform vary in both difficulty and length; from cleaning up spreadsheets just received from clients, so we can input data into our models; to building complex reinsurance structures, and their respective models, completely from scratch.
 As an intermediary, Guy Carpenter is completely focused on serving its clients in the best way possible.
 My actuarial training has equipped me with strong technical expertise to allow me to achieve this.

 What do you enjoy most about your job?